daveio/sharecraft/README.md

 A Cloudflare Worker that customizes social media preview cards for Notion pages.
 This worker intercepts requests from social media crawlers and serves custom meta tags for better social sharing previews.

+## `.plan`

+- Look into using Cloudflare Secrets for the config, if only the password.
+  - Secrets is pretty new.
+- Generate a boilerplate worker and see what needs to be merged in
+  - `bun x create-cloudflare@latest`

 ## See also

 ### [PLAN.md](PLAN.md)